35 Jin4 晉

 Duke Kang made diligent use of the horses bestowed on him by the king for reproduction; then he was summoned three times during the day, signifying his services had been honoured by the king.
 He used what had been bestowed on him to make further contributions; as a result he was more cherished by the king.
 So the advance of Jin is guaranteed only after one takes advantage of being recognised and makes additional contributions in return.
 Therefore hexa-gram Jin suggests repaying with gratitude; it also reveals the norms of monarch and subject (or, employer and employee) in terms of contribution and bestowal.

-The structure of hexagram Jin illustrates advance in a tender manner as the feminine lines of the lower trigram Kun, those below, advance toward the upper trigram Li, the brightness of the sun and those above, like the subjects submissively responding to the king's call.
+The structure of hexagram Jin illustrates advance in a tender manner as the feminine lines of the lower trigram Kun1, those below, advance toward the upper trigram Li, the brightness of the sun and those above, like the subjects submissively responding to the king's call.

-On the other hand, Jin can be also regarded as the realization of civil rights as the feminine lines ascend (along the timeline) and attain the king's position, the dominant power, which brightens the world like the sun shining.
+On the other hand, Jin can be also regarded as the realisation of civil rights as the feminine lines ascend (along the timeline) and attain the king's position, the dominant power, which brightens the world like the sun shining.

 Duke Kang works very hard breeding the horses, and according to the conflict occurring in the lines, the text of hexagram Jin is also taken to mean to reinforce armaments (or one's strength) for a forthcoming battle.

-Due to the difficulty in proceeding as indicated by its inner hexagram Jian (39), and the warning to withhold action as peril lies in front as seen in its changing hexagram Xu (5), as well as the tarnished brightness in the reverse hexagram Ming Yi (36), Jin must advance in a tender (i.e. civilized or obedient) and bright (open and honest) manner and with a ceaseless expansion of its strength.
+Due to the difficulty in proceeding as indicated by its inner hexagram Jian (39), and the warning to withhold action as peril lies in front as seen in its changing hexagram Xu (5), as well as the tarnished brightness in the reverse hexagram Ming Yi (36), Jin must advance in a tender (i.e. civilised or obedient) and bright (open and honest) manner and with a ceaseless expansion of its strength.

 From the perspective of the formation of hexagram Jin and its text, Jin signifies to advance with brightness and toward brightness, like the king rising with brightness and the courtier serving him as he advances to the brightness of the sun.
 In this way, they interact according to the norms of monarch and subject.

-From the perspective of the layout of the lines and their texts, those below, the feminine lines of the lower trigram Kun, intend to advance to a higher ranking position in the upper trigram.
+From the perspective of the layout of the lines and their texts, those below, the feminine lines of the lower trigram Kun1, intend to advance to a higher ranking position in the upper trigram.
 Correlation and friend neighbour provide a route for advance.
 However line 4, a courtier and the representative line of inner lower trigram Gen (keeping still, the mountain), stops, and restrains them from advancing.
 Due to the fact that Jin is formed after lines 4 and 5 of hexagram Guan exchange their positions, the king, line 5, clearly permits the courtier to remain at his position.
 Consequently, the king's mother, line 6, has to correct all these, while the king retreats to a state behind the screen.